Dionisiy/CA/html-basics.md

 The head contains information about your HTML file, like its title.
 The title is what we see in the browser's title bar or page tab.

+In the head, we have the &lt;title&gt; tags, and we use these to specify the webpage's name.

 ### **Paragraphs in the body**

 The body is where you put your content, such as text, images, and links.
 The content in the body is what will be visible on the actual page.